afonsus1997/SEC-Classes/README.md

 * Verilog implementation of a 4 bit carry look-ahead adder
  * Couldn't finish in time, will complete the task when possible.

+## Lesson 9 17/10
+* Verilog implementation of a 2 bit carry-save multiplyer